-The Australian Consumer Law (the ACL) is not changing at this time.
+The Australian Consumer Law (the ACL) has not changed at this time.
 The amended Code reinforces the principles provided for in the ACL.

 Issues that were reviewed within the Code

 Some of the issues that were canvassed for review when the process began include: